 The nature of agencies is that we operate on behalf of our clients’ businesses.
 While in most instances they have a far-greater impact than our own operations, we don’t exist in a bubble.
 As a creative agency, we have offices within communities, we hire people with personal lives and career aspirations, we buy electricity to keep the lights on, we purchase water and food to keep our team functioning, and ideas, our currency, help our clients to grow.

 With the rise of the brilliant Purpose Disruptors, along with XR’s nudge, there’s a groundswell of concerned creative folk wanting to challenge briefs and encourage our clients to be more purposeful, to back causes, to stand for something.
 So, it’s never been more important to get our houses in order, if not for fear of the pot calling the kettle black.

 When you acknowledge the scale of environmental and social problems we face, it’s hard not to see the business case in taking action.
 And to me, B Corp gives a comprehensive framework and stamp of approval to set your agency on the right course.
 But if that sounds too soft for you, here’s a more hard-nosed reason.

-As our application pends, I think we’re at a critical moment in the history of our industry.
-And we have a chance to set a new course.
-Agencies will fall into two camps; those who choose to take meaningful action to tackle the problems they’ve created, and those who continue with business as usual until, one way or another, it's too late.
+We’re at a critical moment in the history of our industry.
+We have a chance to set a new course.
+Agencies will fall into two camps: those who choose to take meaningful action to tackle the problems they’ve created; and those who continue with BAU until, one way or another, it's too late.